marcpouzet/zrun/README.md

 rejected by Lustre, Lucid Synchrone, Scade, Zelus); 4/ to experiment with novel language extensions.

-The long term objective is to get Zelus (for the moment, the input language of zrun lacks higher-order, arrays and is purely discrete which Zelus allows for mixing continuous-time and discrete-time signals).
+The long term objective is to treat all Zelus program (we are far from that! for the moment, the input language lacks higher-order, arrays and is purely discrete which Zelus allows for mixing continuous-time and discrete-time signals).

 The language kernel is a subset of Zelus (and Lucid Synchrone).
 In particular, state automata can be parameterized.
 Paper [EMSOFT'05] defines a semantics